A.

 Correct- She has eaten hardly anything today.

-64. 'Much' is used before past participles and Adjectives or Adverbs of comparative degree.
-'Very' is used before the present participles and Adjectives and Adverbs of positive degree.
+64. 'Much' is used before past participles and Adjectives or Adverbs of

 1. Incorrect- The news is much surprising.